2. Halloween Pots

 Perfect for family game night, Halloween charades get everyone up and moving.

 42. Neighborhood Scavenger Hunt

 Make a list of spooky items to find around your neighborhood, like pumpkins, witch hats, and skeleton bones.
-Grab one of these printables to start your search!
+Get more Halloween scavenger hunt ideas here.

 43. Halloween Pinata